5 Reasons an Insurance Company Could Cancel Your Policy and What to Do

 - Change in a situation (also known as a material change in risk)

 What Can I Do When I Have Too Many Insurance Claims?

-You will have to put forth a strong argument to get an insurance company to continue to insure you if you have demonstrated a claims frequency.
+You have to put forth a strong argument to get an insurance company to continue to insure you if you have a claims frequency.
 One of the things you should do is review the claims you have had for yourself.
 Make your own analysis of your situation by answering these questions: